tanoManzo/notes/Projects/SDoH/knowledge/papers/Patient health literacy and participation in the health‐care process.md

 A study in a preoperative clinic indicated that patients with limited HL were less likely to be adherent to preoperative medication instructions.
 [42](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5060442/#b42)

 #### Health‐care service use
-Studies of Medicare‐managed care enrolees found that inadequate HL was associated with a higher hospitalization rate [44](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5060442/#b44) and higher emergency room costs, had marginally significant associations with total and inpatient costs, [45](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5060442/#b45) and was associated with a higher rate of emergency department visits, whereas it was not associated with the mean number of visits or the time to a first visit.
+Studies of Medicare‐managed care enrollees found that inadequate HL was associated with a higher hospitalization rate [44](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5060442/#b44) and higher emergency room costs, had marginally significant associations with total and inpatient costs, [45](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5060442/#b45) and was associated with a higher rate of emergency department visits, whereas it was not associated with the mean number of visits or the time to a first visit.
 [46](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5060442/#b46)

 #research #good4pub #paper #sdoh #health #knowledge #nih